EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 Operating System

-* Windows 11 Home (Download)  Not available with your other selected options.
+* Operating System, Windows 11 Home (Download)  Not available with your other selected options.
 Reload page to reset. +€145
-* Windows 11 Pro (Download)  Not available with your other selected options.
+* Operating System, Windows 11 Pro (Download)  Not available with your other selected options.
 Reload page to reset. +€259
-* None (bring your own)
+* Operating System, None (bring your own)

 **CPU Fan**